Karan11000/JustSearch/README.md

 # Overview
 This Site Provide you search Engine Facility with dark mode also.
 It also provide you the facility of drive storage.
 The last feature is map.
 If you want to know the path of your destination or want to know the expected time to reach your destinaion then it is very helpful for you.

+# Voice Commands That Can be Used
+1. Switch to dark mode.
+This command can be used to switch the search engine's mode to dark mode
+2. Switch to Light mode.
+It is used to switch to light mode
+3. Search the result of {Result You want to find}.
+Using this voice command you can search your desired results.

 # Technology Used
 I have used React for making this site.
 I have used rapid api's Google Search Api for making the search engine.
 And for voice command functioning I have used Alan AI api.
 For Drive and storage and authentication I have used Firebase.
 And for the map's feature I have used Mapbox Api.
 For Implementing the dark mode I have used Tailwind css.
 I have also used Bootstarp.